mocktomata/mocktomata/docs/boundary.md

 Your application code uses `fetchJson()` instead of `fetch()`, meaning it does not know the information comes from the network.

-(yes, for that you should give it a more netural name and remove the HTTP specific options)
+(yes, for that you should give it a more neutral name and remove the HTTP specific options)

 ### Test fails after upgrade

-Since the libary is still in unstable stage, when you upgrade to a version, your test may break even if there is no breaking change.
+Since the library is still in unstable stage, when you upgrade to a version, your test may break even if there is no breaking change.

-It is due to the under lying record change and features being added.
+It is due to the underlying record change and features being added.

-You should able to get them pass again by running the `spec` and `scenario` in `save` mode to update the record.
+You should be able to get them pass again by running the `spec` and `scenario` in `save` mode to update the record.
 After you do that the test should pass again.

 The easiest way to do that is using `config`: